hover and click over individual sculpture photographs to enlarge

 The story of the FXX starts with the 2002-04 Ferrari Enzo, named for the dearly departed founder of Scuderia Ferrari, Enzo Ferrari.
-Four hundred of these 660 hp supercars were created, with the final edition given to the Pope.
-Thereafter, Thirty of the far more evolved FXX versions were made, the final one given to seven-times World F1 Champion Michael Schumacher, (with Michael’s ride also having special features…… so does that make Michael a pay grade or two above the Pope?).
+Four hundred of these 660 hp supercars were created, with the final edition Enzo given to the Pope.
+Thereafter, Thirty of the far more evolved FXX versions were made, the final one given to seven-times World F1 Champion Michael Schumacher, (with Michael’s ride also having special features above the others…… so does that make Michael a pay grade, or even two, above the Pope at Maranello?).

 Compared with the 400 Enzos, the FXX had body, brake, transmission, and engine upgrades including displacement and power bump (to 800 hp).
 The FXX were never road legal, nor even released to those who paid almost $2 million to “own” one.
 Rather, Ferrari maintained the fleet, and hosted European track days at various locations for the owners.